To be considered successful, a nonprofit fundraising event should be both fun for the attendees and lucrative for the organization!

 - Your goal should factor in all event expenses

 4. Establish your Fundraising Pioneers

-- Inform supporters early; get them excited for the event in advance
+- Inform your supporters early to get them excited about the event in advance

 5. Plan Your Event Promotion

 - Tailor the marketing of your event to your target audience

 - Put time and energy into making your event attractive & exciting